softwareag-government-solutions/webmethods-apis-devops/README.md

 ./gateway_import_export_utils.sh --export --api_name sagtours --apigateway_url $APIGW_MYLOCALDEV_URL --username $APIGW_MYLOCALDEV_DEPLOY_USER --password $APIGW_MYLOCALDEV_DEPLOY_PASSWORD
 ```

-## Option 1 - CD only, directly from Git code (without storing in artifact repo)
+## Deployment - Option 1 - CD only, directly from Git code (without storing in artifact repo)

 In this option, we don't store a "build" in an artifact repo...we simply push the artifact in git into the target env...
 ### deploy